DumplingsDevs/Pipelines/README.md

 ------
 ## Building blocks
 ### 1. Input
-First method parameter in Handler and Dispatcher methods.
-Will be used for finding relevant Handler.
+First method parameter in the Handler and Dispatcher methods, guiding the identification of the appropriate Handler.
+Pipelines supports handling with both void and results.

-Generic Arguments defines result types. `Pipelines` supports both void and with results handling.
+Generic Arguments defines result types. `Pipelines` supports handling with both void and results.

 Examples:
 ```cs